-- All full-time and part-time regular employees and curriculum adjunct faculty members are considered Responsible Employees and have a duty to report to the Title IX Coordinator (for student matters) or the Vice President for Human Resources (for employee matters) unless they fall under the "Confidential Employee" section below.
-Complainants may want to consider carefully whether they share personally identifiable details with non-confidential employees, as those details must be shared by the employee with the Title IX Coordinator or Vice President for Human Resources.
-No employee is authorized to investigate or resolve allegations without the involvement of the College's Title IX Coordinator or Vice President for Human Resources.
-If a Complainant does not wish for his or her name to be shared, does not wish for an investigation to take place, or does not want a formal resolution to be pursued, the Complainants may make such a request to the Title IX Coordinator or Vice President for Human Resources. - 2.
+- 1. All full-time and part-time regular employees and curriculum adjunct faculty members are considered Responsible Employees and have a duty to report to the Director of Title IX (for student matters) or the Executive Director for Human Resources (for employee matters) unless they fall under the "Confidential Employee" section below.
+Complainants may want to consider carefully whether they share personally identifiable details with non-confidential employees, as those details must be shared by the employee with the Title Director of Title IX or Executive Director for Human Resources.
+No employee is authorized to investigate or resolve allegations without the involvement of the College's Director of Title IX or Executive Director for Human Resources.
+If a Complainant does not wish for his or her name to be shared, does not wish for an investigation to take place, or does not want a formal resolution to be pursued, the Complainants may make such a request to the Director of Title IX or Executive Director for Human Resources. - 2.
 In cases where the Complainant or reporting party requests confidentiality and the circumstances allow the College to honor that request, the College will offer interim supports and remedies to the Complainant but will not otherwise pursue formal action against the Respondent.
 However, in cases indicating pattern, predation, threat, weapons and/or violence, the College will likely be unable to honor a request for confidentiality.
-The Title IX Coordinator or Vice President for Human Resources will evaluate the following when determining if a report can remain confidential: - a. the seriousness of the alleged Sexual Misconduct; - b. the alleged Complainant's age; - whether there have been other complaints of Sexual Misconduct against the Respondent; and/or d. the applicability of any laws mandating disclosure to local law enforcement.
+The Director of Title IX or Executive Director for Human Resources will evaluate the following when determining if a report can remain confidential:

+- a. the seriousness of the alleged Sexual Misconduct; - b. the alleged Complainant's age; - c. whether there have been other complaints of Sexual Misconduct against the Respondent; and/or - d. the applicability of any laws mandating disclosure to local law enforcement.